HabitatFramework/UserGuide/functions/functions.rst

 * Set the HLU layer as 'Editable'.
 * Select the feature to be split and go to Objects > Set Target.
 * Select the polygon in the Cosmetic layer and go to Objects > Split.
-* In the Data Disaggregation dialog ensure that 'Method' for all fields is set to 'Value' as shown in the figure :ref:`figMIDD`, then click :guilabel:`OK`.
+* In the Data Disaggregation dialog ensure that 'Method' for all fields is set to 'Value' as shown in the figure :ref:`figFMIDD`, then click :guilabel:`OK`.

-.. _figMIDD:
+.. _figFMIDD:

 .. figure:: figures/MapInfoDataDisaggregationDialog.png
 	:align: center

 	Data Disaggregation Dialog (MapInfo)

-* The feature will be split but still selected as shown in the figure :ref:`figMISF`.
+* The feature will be split but still selected as shown in the figure :ref:`figFMISF`.

-.. _figMISF:
+.. _figFMISF:

 .. figure:: figures/MapInfoSplitFeaturesDiagram.png
 	:align: center